Stanhope and Tyne Railway: Derwent Iron Company

 The Wear Valley Railway company had been established in July 1845, to extend the Bishop Auckland line from Witton-le-Wear to Frosterley, and in 1846 the Wear Valley Railway took possession of the Derwent Iron Company's lines taken from the Stanhope and Tyne.
 The Wear Valley Railway was still building its own line.
-A further Act of Parliament confirmed the statutory position of those lines on 28 September 1847.
+A further act of Parliament, the Wear Valley Railway Act 1847 (10 & 11 Vict. c. ccxcii) confirmed the statutory position of those lines on 28 September 1847.
 The Wear Valley Railway was in effect a subsidiary of the Stockton and Darlington Railway, which worked the Derwent Iron Company section.

 The rope-worked inclines leading north from Crawley to the Parkhead summit were on moderate gradients and the technical improvements in locomotive design enabled consideration of their use.
 A deviation over a distance of just over 1 mi bypassed the inclines and located the line a little further down the hillside.
 This enabled elimination of the rope-working and was inaugurated in 1847.
-It was done without Parliamentary authorisation.
+It was done without parliamentary authorisation.

 The Stockton and Darlington Railway took direct control of the numerous subsidiary companies in 1858 and on 3 September 1858 ownership of the Derwent Iron Company section was transferred to the Stockton and Darlington Railway.